Los Angeles crime family: Origins and predecessors

 Albert Marco seized control of Los Angeles in the 1920s not by working with the local Mafia, but with the "City Hall Gang", a political machine in Los Angeles run by Kent Kane Parrot and Charles H. Crawford.
 This transformed Marco into the Vice Lord of Los Angeles, earning $500,000 from bordello prostitution alone.
 With Crawford and Parrot controlling city hall and the local press, the City Hall Gang was able to operate bootlegging, prostitution, and illegal gambling rackets in the shadows with little law enforcement scrutiny.
 This all changed when Marco was convicted of assault with a deadly weapon in 1928, and the City Hall Gang broke down after a reform movement swept L.A. in the late 1920s.

-Since then a host of mobsters fought to take control of liquor operations that Marco and the City Hall Gang previously dominated.
+After that, a host of mobsters fought to take control of liquor operations that Marco and the City Hall Gang previously dominated.
 In 1928, August Palumbo was the seventh bootlegger killed in a six-week period.
 Palumbo was Marco's former lieutenant and was killed for refusing to fall in line with DeSimone.
 DeSimone's lieutenant Dominic DiCiolla (aka Dominick De Soto) was acquitted of the murder and took control of Palumbo's liquor operations.
-When he tried to challenge higher powers by moving in on syndicated gambling rackets, he was murdered in 1931.
+When DiCiolla tried to challenge higher powers by moving in on syndicated gambling rackets, he was murdered in 1931.